neonmoe/minreq/README.md

   with `http://` or `https://`.
 - Non-exhaustive error type?

+## Minimum Supported Rust Version (MSRV)

+We use an MSRV per major release, i.e., with a new major release we reserve the right to change the MSRV.

+The current major version (v2) of this library should always compile with any combination of features **excluding TLS** on **Rust 1.48**.

 ## License
 This crate is distributed under the terms of the [ISC license](COPYING.md).